-Our Togwaggle Druid deck guide goes through the ins-and-outs of this popular deck from The Boomsday Project expansion!
+Our Togwaggle Druid deck guide goes through the ins-and-outs of this popular deck from the Rastakhan’s Rumble expansion!
 This guide will teach you how to mulligan, pilot, and substitute cards for this archetype!

 Introduction to Togwaggle Druid